willsowerbutts/ersatz80/avr/README.md

-# ersatz80
+# ersatz80 (avr)

 ## Overview

-ersatz80 is a Z80 controlled by an AVR.
+ersatz80 AVR is a Z80 controlled by an AVR.
 In this prototype the AVR provides all resources to the Z80 including RAM, ROM, peripherals, and the clock.
 This is a prototype for a future PCB that will include SD, SRAM, and allow the Z80 to run at full speed.

 ## Hardware